scipy-lectures/scientific-python-lectures/intro/pandas/0_2_pandas_dataframes_attributes_methods.md

 Now, remember again our other maxim that *A *Data Frame* is a dictionary-like collection of Series.*

 Because of this, we can use all the methods we have seen so far on any Data Frame column.
-Each column is a Series, and therefore contains a Numpy array as its `.values` attribute.
+Each column is a Series, and therefore contains a NumPy array as its `.values` attribute.

 However, Data Frames have some (useful!) extra methods (including statistical methods) not available for Series.